Island Line Trail: History

-The history of the Rutland Railroad is covered in Robert C. Jones' "Railroads of Vermont, Volume 2" (ISBN 9781881535027) and in Jim Shaughnessy's "The Rutland Railroad", Howell-North Books, 1964.

-Passenger service on the Rutland's Island Line (and on the entire Rutland RR system) ended after a strike by employees in late June, 1953.
+Passenger service on the Rutland's Island Line (and on the entire Rutland Railroad system) ended after a strike by employees in late June 1953.
 A second set of strikes, in 1960 and 1961, brought about the complete closure of the Rutland Railroad.
 The final trains ran on September 25, 1961.
-In 1963, the state of Vermont purchased the abandoned, but not torn-up, Rutland Railroad lines from Burlington to Rutland, North Bennington, Hoosick Junction and Bellows Falls, leasing them to the Vermont Railway and the Green Mountain Railroad to resume freight service, but the state chose not to acquire and reopen the Island Line.
+In 1963, the state of Vermont purchased the abandoned, but not torn-up, Rutland Railroad lines from Burlington to Rutland, North Bennington, Hoosick Junction, and Bellows Falls, leasing them to the Vermont Railway and the Green Mountain Railroad to resume freight service, but the state chose not to acquire and reopen the Island Line.

 There was little on-line traffic left on that portion of the route, and freight for Canada could be routed from Burlington north to Montreal over the somewhat-longer Central Vermont Railway through St. Albans, Vermont.
 After several years of inactivity, restoring service on the Island Line would have required extensive rebuilding, and renovations of the three swing bridges on the line over various bays of Lake Champlain.
 Ultimately, all of the swing bridges on the route were removed, but the roadbed on the causeway across the lake survived, as it was heavily built with much use of granite and marble tailings.
 The alignment along the shores of Lake Champlain from Burlington Union Station north to the causeway was converted to form the Burlington Bike Path, and later took the Island Line name when the causeway was reopened, with a seasonal bike-ferry replacing the swing bridge in the northern portion of the causeway alignment.
 Due to a 200 ft gap in the causeway, the organization Local Motion operates the Island Line Bike Ferry to shuttle cyclists across the gap.

+In the United States, railbanking was established in 1983 as an amendment to Section 8(d) of the National Trails System Act, also known as the Rails-to-Trails Act.
+What became the Island Line Trail was created as only the 2nd railbanking agreement in the country, in January 1987.
+This began a property ownership dispute, and in 1990, the United States Supreme Court upheld the constitutionality of railbanking in Preseault v.
+Interstate Commerce Commission.
+This success at the Supreme Court greatly expanded the use of railbanking in the United States, with four dozen more in 1991, about one hundred more in 1992, and four score more in 1993.